-A library may provide a Reactive Streams publisher that the application developer needs to consume.
-This shows how that can be done.
+A library may provide a Reactive Streams publisher that the application developer needs to

+'''

-''' Publisher<ByteBuffer> bytesPublisher = makeRequest();
+Publisher<ByteBuffer> bytesPublisher = makeRequest();

 Processor<ByteBuffer, MyDomainObject> parser = createParser();

 CompletionStage<List<MyDomainObject>> result = ReactiveStreams

 .fromPublisher(bytesPublisher)

 .via(parser)

 .toList()

 .run();

 '''

 Even though the MicroProfile Reactive Streams Operators API can be considered a 'lifted' API.
 The parser object above is directly embedded in the stream and such cannot be used to build more than one stream instance.